ted-spence-avalara/developer-dot/_posts/2018-04-19-introducing-the-new-python-sdk.md

 <li> The customer code, an unique code identifying the customer that requested this transaction. </li>
 </ul>

-Now you are free to add transaction details to this object, by using methods like `with_address`, `with_line`, `with_parameter`.
+Now you are free to add transaction details to this object, by using methods such as  `with_address`, `with_line`, `with_parameter`.
 For a fulll list of transaction builder methods available and the parameters they take in, visit the [code page](https://github.com/avadev/AvaTax-REST-V2-Python-SDK/blob/master/src/transaction_builder_methods.py)
-In the end, you may call the `create` method on your builder object, which will call the CreateTransaction API with the transaction model you have build so far, and return back the response.
+In the end, you may call the `create` method on your builder object, which will call the CreateTransaction API with the transaction model you have built so far, and return back the response.

 ### Setup Testing Credentials